Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Action Girl: Every non-civilian female and many of the civilian females.
 Also, if you so choose, Commander Shepard herself.

 Aggressive Negotiations: Several hostage situations can turn into these, depending on how you play them.
-One mission in particular is meant to end this way and will only be assigned if you get a reputation for it..
+In the first game, one mission in particular is meant to end this way and will only be assigned if you get a reputation for it.

 Agony Beam: The Neural Shock power.
 It gets assimilated into Overload in the third game in the form of one of the later power evolutions.